 Sydney has spent a lot of her time with amazing therapists.
 At one point she had 10 therapy's in a week.
 A bit crazy, but they were all amazing and wonderfully helpful!
 They have turned into some of our dearest friends!

-Due to Sydney still being on Meds that will eventually be taken away while on the diet she has no appetite from a very high dose of one particular med.
+no appetite from a very high dose of one particular med.
 So she has a formula that is made for the diet that she gets in her tube.
 She doesn't care much about food anyway, so candy on Halloween was no problem.
-She was just as happy holding her candy as eating it!
+She was just as happy

 The diet has worked great!
 We made it 8 months seizure free!!!!
 We were able to get Sydney off one of 3 seizure meds, but the streak did end with a wopper this Feb.
 She spent some time in the hospital were she had many test done.
 She just keeps showing doctors what they need to know, or enough to confuse them.
 She had a clean MRI in October, and the one in February had changed.
 What that means we are still trying to figure out!
 We learned from a spinal tap that she has Cerebral Foliate Deficiency.
 They feel that is secondary to something else.
 Still working on that part also.
 We are working with a geneticist.
 We saw him 2 years ago, but with the new MRI they feel we need to head his way again.
 Sydney just keeps trekking along.
 It has been 3 months seizure free so far after her last one and we are starting to ween her from her med that has taken her appetite.
 So maybe we'll be eating soon!